Chopping versus percussion in Thai Massage

-However I found this technique neither very effective nor pleasant, and therefore I developed a different version at Thai Healing Massage Academy.
+Personally, I found this technique neither very effective nor pleasant, and therefore we developed a different version at Thai Healing Massage Academy.

-If you do it wrong, the technique will feel terrible, like someone working you over with a jackhammer.
+If you do it wrong, this technique will feel terrible, like someone is working you over with a jackhammer.
 If you do it correctly, you can put people into a trance with it.

-In this third video of the Thai Massage ‘Tips And Tricks’ series you will see how to use percussion for Thai Massage effectively.
+In this third video of the Thai Massage ‘Tips And Tricks’ series, you will see how to use percussion for Thai Massage effectively.
 It is shown in the prone position, but it can be used just as well in the supine or sitting or side position.

 If you have not seen the video yet which demonstrates how to make clients comfortable in the prone position, you can watch ‘Thai Massage ‘Tips And Tricks part 1″ where the correct setup is demonstrated.